What are Canonical Issues in SEO and How to Fix them?

 You can use a variety of techniques to identify canonical errors on your website.
 The simplest method is to conduct a Google search with the “site:” operator.
 This will display all of the pages on your website that Google has indexed.
 If you discover several URLs leading to the same content, this is a good indication that you have a canonical problem.

-A tool like Screaming Frog SEO Spider can also be used to identify canonical issues.
+A tool like Screaming Frog SEO Spider can also be used to identify canonical issues in SEO.
 This program will crawl your website and detect any pages with duplicate content or multiple URLs.
 It will also show you which pages are duplicates and which are the canonical version.

 Google Search Console can also be used to identify canonical issues.
 It generates a report displaying all of the URLs that Google has indexed for your website.
 You may then check these URLs to see if there are any duplications and make sure the proper page is set as the canonical version.